 A huge offer has been made for Wilder to face Joshua for all the heavyweight marbles.
 This is despite Wilder also being locked in talks with Tyson Fury over a second fight.

 Wilder and Fury shared twelve pulsating rounds on December 1.
-An epic which fans and media alike are fully on board with seeing again.
+An epic that fans and media alike are fully on board with seeing again.

 Should Wilder prove elusive, Joshua will face mandatory opponents in three of his next four outings.

-Whyte is first up, with Hearn sure to lobby the WBO to make the contest a mandatory affair.
+Whyte is first up, with Hearn sure to lobby the WBO to contest a mandatory affair.
 Whyte is rated number one with the WBO.
-Which means a Joshua return would clear up that situation in the short term.
+This means a Joshua return would clear up that situation in the short term.